DiegoFleitas/bookmarklet-collection/justwatch-watchlist-exporter/README.md

 ## Usage Instructions
 1. **Bookmark the Script**: Save the JavaScript code as a bookmark in your browser.
-2. **Navigate to JustWatch**: Go to a JustWatch page with movie listings (e.g., genre page, search results).
+2. **Navigate to JustWatch**: Go to any JustWatch page after logging in.
 3. **Execute the Bookmarklet**: Click on the saved bookmark while on the JustWatch page.
-4. **View Results**: After the script finishes running, check `localStorage` for the key `watchlistData` to see the scraped movie data.
+4. **View Results**: After the script finishes running, check `localStorage` for the key `watchlistData` to see the scraped media data.

 ## Data Scraped
-The script extracts the following details for each movie:
+The script extracts the following details for each media item:
 - English Title
 - Original Title
-- Directors
 - IMDb ID
 - Release Year
 - Release Date
 - Runtime
 - Age Certification
-- Genres
+- Media Type

 ## Notes
-- **Execution Time**: The script includes a delay to ensure each page loads fully.
-This may require adjustment based on internet speed.
 - **Data Consistency**: The script assumes a consistent data format from JustWatch.
 - **Error Handling**: In its current form, the script does not include extensive error handling.
 - **Browser Compatibility**: The script should be tested in various browsers for compatibility.